 A New Tourist Destination?

-The country has massive potential to develop its tourist industry, beautiful landscapes, stunning scenery and for many a fascinating history and culture, all should make it a big draw, but instead people go to Kenya and Egypt.
+The country has massive potential to develop its tourist industry, beautiful landscapes, stunning scenery and for many a fascinating history and culture, all should make it a big draw.
+Instead people go to Kenya and Egypt.
 This could change of course, travellers are always looking for new destinations.
 Addis Ababa is already a major air hub thanks to the success of Ethiopian airlines, which has been partly privatised and rapid growth over the past five years has seen it become the biggest airline in Africa by fleet size and it could overtake South African airlines in terms of passengers carried in the next year or so.

 Ethiopian politics remain firmly authoritarian, elections are a formality, serious opponents are imprisoned or exiled, while many of the remaining opposition parties are puppets, orchestrated by the government to create an illusion of democracy.
 For now the ruling party – the Ethiopian People’s Revolutionary Democratic Front (another revolutionary party who have not updated their name), remain firmly in control.

-If the country does develop and a significant middle class emerges the party has a dilemma – does it loosen its grip and allow greater democractic freedom or risk unrest if the economy turns south.
+If the country does develop and a significant middle class emerges the party has a dilemma – does it loosen its grip and allow greater democratic freedom or risk unrest if the economy turns south.
 It is pretty clear that they will opt to keep a tight grip on the country, even at the risk of alienating their donors from the West.
 Of course Beijing is a much more attractive example to those in charge in Addis Abba – their model of Red Capitalism with no move towards democracy is a beacon.
 For more on the close relationship between China and Ethiopia click here.

 Some have likened Ethiopia to Vietnam twenty years ago – a apt analogy given their similar relative population size (90 million give or take), backgrounds as socialist states and subsequent move towards the free market and industrialisation make for an interesting parallel, of course Vietnam is a lot further down the road than Ethiopia and an indication of what can be achieved.